mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 Apache 2.0 requires projects to provide copyright attribution for direct dependencies in a NOTICE file.
 Generally, the attributions must include the dependency name, version number, license type, and project URL (if available).
 Click [here](https://infra.apache.org/licensing-howto.html) for more information.

+This sample repo provides two preferred styles for providing attribution.

 ### README File

 Please include the Splunk copyright notice at the bottom of your project's README file.